MariaPa96/Basic_Trajectories_python/README.md

 # Trajectories calculator basic code

-This repository contains a code (Trajectories_AOD.py) for calculating back and forwards trajectories from the basic theory, this is recommended for operational work and a general overview of scalars transport (this contains the possibility to follow aerosols).
-The code Trajectories_AOD has shown high versatility, for its use only four key steps are needed.
-The third step is actually optional if you do not want to run the code recognizing the AOD then you can skip this.
+This repository contains a code (Trajectories_AOD.py) for calculating back and forward trajectories from the basic theory.
+The code is recommended for operational work and general overviewing of scalar transport (this contains the possibility of following aerosols).
+Trajectories_AOD has shown high versatility for its use; in fact, only four steps are needed.
+The third step is actually optional, so if you do not want to run the code identifying the AOD in each step, you can skip this.

 1. Clone the Trajectories_AOD.py code.